Jonathan Barrios

-Jonathan Barrios (born 20 October 1985) is a Salvadorian professional footballer, who plays as a defender.
+Jonathan Barrios (born 20 October 1985) is a Salvadoran professional footballer, who plays as a defender.

 Club career

 Alianza

 In 2004, Barrios signed with Alianza F.C.
 With Alianza, Barrios reached the Apertura 2012 final, but lost against Isidro Metapán on penalties.
 Barrios was sent off in that final.

 Isidro Metapán

 In 2013, Barrios signed with Isidro Metapán.
 In November 2013, Barrios scored the only goal of the extra match that Alianza and Isidro Metapán played in the Estadio Simeón Magaña, to reach the semi-finals of the Apertura 2013.
 Both Alianza and Isidro Metapán were tied with 26 points in the league table.

 Audaz

 Barrios signed with Audaz for the Apertura 2018 tournament.